 – Recycling glass bottles back into glass bottles

 – Recycling aluminum tins and cans back into aluminum tins and cans

-– There may be a small range of plastics that can recycled in a closed loop process, with some plastic bottles being one example
+– There may be a small range of plastics that can recycled in a closed loop process, with some plastic bottles being one potential example of this

 Open Loop Recycling Examples